Sinking of MV Sinar Bangun: Final report

 On 19 November 2018, more than 5 months after the disaster, the Indonesian National Transportation Safety Committee published the final report of the investigation.
 They concluded that the disaster was caused by overloading.
-The first deck and the second deck of the ferry was overly loaded with passengers.
+The first deck and the second deck of the ferry were overly loaded with passengers.
 It was so crowded that dozens of passengers had to stand up while the ferry was en route to Simalungun.
-However, the presence of the third deck, which was located on top of the ferry and was used as a selfie spot, was a major factor of the capsizing.
+However, the presence of the third deck, which was located on top of the ferry and was used as a selfie spot, was a major factor in the capsizing.
 During the disaster, the third deck was heavily crowded.
-Calculation made by the NTSC revealed that due to this, the ferry could easily capsize as the righting moment of the ferry was small.
+Calculations made by the NTSC revealed that due to this, the ferry could easily capsize as the righting moment of the ferry was small.
 While the ferry was en route to Simalungun, the weather deteriorated and high waves were produced.
-The high waves and the heavy wind which was blowing to the side of the ferry then caused the ferry to capsize.
+The high waves and the heavy wind that was blowing to the side of the ferry then caused the ferry to capsize.

 Another factor contributing to the capsizing is the use of steel on the structure of the ferry.
 Most parts of the ferry were made of steel.
 Since steel is heavier than wood and since it was used for the third deck and on some parts of the ferry, the ferry becomes more unstable.

 Investigators noted that the ferry was not equipped with sufficient life jackets.
 However, even if the ferry had been equipped with sufficient life jackets, NTSC stated that no one would have been able to wear them as the capsizing happened so quickly.
-Investigators noted that the ferry also didn't have sufficient emergency doors (there was only one emergency door on board) and that the vehicles were placed improperly in the ferry.
+Investigators noted that the ferry also didn't have sufficient emergency doors (there was only one emergency door on board) and that the vehicles were placed improperly on the ferry.
 The vehicles blocked the doors on the ferry, causing people to be trapped.

 Further investigation revealed that the Captain was never trained properly.
 He also didn't know how to deal with an emergency.
 Deviation from regulations and insufficient supervision from local officials also contributed to the poor quality of the crew.

 The report also criticized the actions of the crews of MV Sumut II who, according to the report, didn't make a serious effort to save the survivors.
-Examination on the video of the rescue operation showed that the crew of MV Sumut II had only managed to save three survivors even though the ship was still able to carry more survivors.
+Examination of the video of the rescue operation showed that the crew of MV Sumut II had only managed to save three survivors even though the ship was still able to carry more survivors.
 At the time, dozens of survivors were still floating near the ship.
 The remaining survivors were later abandoned until the MV Sumut I and MV Sinta Dame II arrived at the site.
 Investigators noted that during this time, the number of survivors had decreased significantly as several survivors had drowned due to exhaustion.